About this listing

 We live in the fun and friendly Hyde Park/North Loop area.
 We're located near the Hancock Shopping center, where there's a big grocery store (H-E-B) and a handful of other shops.

-• Ride a Bike!
-It's a pretty relaxed, 10-15 minute bike ride (2-3 miles) to the capitol building/downtown/6th street area, though slightly more on the way back because it's a bit uphill.
+• Bikes - It's a pretty relaxed, 10-15 minute bike ride (2-3 miles) to the capitol building/downtown/6th street area, though slightly more on the way back because it's a bit uphill.
 You can use the bike map to decide if this is a good option for you based on your itinerary and how much you like biking.
 We think that one of the best ways to enjoy Austin is by bicycle, and most people who have stayed with us have loved the freedom of being able to bike around the city.

-• Take a Bus!
-There's a bus stop down the street from our house and Capital Metro's Trip Planner is pretty great for learning how to get from place to place.
+• Buses - There's a bus stop down the street from our house and Capital Metro's Trip Planner is pretty great for learning how to get from place to place.
 Single rides cost $1, a day pass costs $2.
 Buses generally arrive about every 20 minutes, but the buses aren't always on time and they don't run very late.
 You can also put bikes on the bus, but there is only space for two bikes (so depends on if they're already full or not).

 THIS IS A GREAT PLACE FOR YOU IF: